PrettyR/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-15. Symbolic links.
-I will write a script that changes the owner and group owner of a file to certain persons.
+16. If only.
+I will write a scrit that will cahnge the ownership of the file if a certain command is met.